Hypergraph dualization with FPT-delay parameterized by the degeneracy and dimension: Introduction

-This paper is devoted to giving a positive answer to Question~\ref{qu:conte-dom}, suggesting that minimal domination and maximal irredundancy are of relatively comparable tractability as far as the degeneracy is concerned.
-Not only do we answer Question~\ref{qu:conte-dom} in the affirmative, but we prove a slightly stronger result.
-That is, that an \FPT-delay algorithm for \transenum{} exists when parameterized by the degeneracy and the maximum size of a hyperedge, usually referred to as \emph{dimension}, even for the notion of hypergraph degeneracy considered in~\cite{eiter2002new,eiter2003new}, which is less restrictive than the one considered in \cite{conte2019maximal}, a point that is discussed in Section~\ref{sec:prelims}.
+In this paper, we give a positive answer to Question~\ref{qu:conte-dom}, suggesting that minimal domination and maximal irredundancy are of relatively comparable tractability as far as the degeneracy is concerned.
+In fact, we prove a stronger result.
+That is, we design an \FPT-delay algorithm for \transenum{} parameterized by the degeneracy and the maximum size of a hyperedge, usually referred to as \emph{dimension}, even for the notion of hypergraph degeneracy considered in~\cite{eiter2002new,eiter2003new}, which is less restrictive than the one considered in \cite{conte2019maximal}, a point that is discussed in Section~\ref{sec:prelims}.
 More formally, we prove the following result.

-\begin{theorem} There is a computable function $f$ such that the minimal transversals of an $n$-vertex hypergraph can be enumerated with delay $2^d \cdot k^{f(d)} \cdot n^{O(1)}$, where $d$ is the weak degeneracy of the hypergraph and $k$ is its dimension. \end{theorem}
+\begin{theorem} The minimal transversals of an $n$-vertex hypergraph of weak degeneracy $d$ and dimension $k$ can be enumerated with delay $k^d \cdot n^{O(1)}$. \end{theorem}

-The algorithm we obtain is based on the ordered generation technique originally presented by Eiter {\it et al}.~in~\cite{eiter2002new}, combined with the use of a bounded number of equivalence classes with respect to the edges that can be hit by a well-chosen vertex of bounded ``backdegree''.
-While the techniques of this paper are not novel, we believe that our presentation is of valuable interest as far as the ordered generation technique is concerned.
-Furthermore, it is a preliminary step toward the resolution of Question~\ref{qu:conte}, and makes headway in the recent and promising line of research concerning the study of enumeration problems in the parameterized setting.
+The \FPT-delay algorithm we obtain is based on the ordered generation technique originally presented by Eiter, Gottlob, and Makino in~\cite{eiter2002new}, combined with elementary arguments on the number of minimal subsets hitting the neighborhood of a well-chosen vertex of bounded ``backdegree''.
+As a corollary of Theorem~\ref{thm:main}, we obtain an algorithm solving \domenum{} running within the time bounds required in Question~\ref{qu:conte-dom}.
+We then discuss the limitations of the technique and show that it cannot be directly used to get a positive answer to Question~\ref{qu:big-question} unless $\FPT=\W[1]$ (see Section~\ref{sec:discussion} for more details and references).

+Additionally, we believe that our presentation is of valuable interest as far as the ordered generation technique and its limitations in the design of parameterized algorithms are concerned.
+Furthermore, we hope that it will raise interest in making headway in the recent and promising line of research concerning the study of enumeration problems in the parameterized setting.